EduardoGDGV/Online-Store-Project/README.md

 ### Data Storage
 The following information will be saved on the server:
-- User account details (name, email, password)
+- User account details (id, name, email, address, phone, password)
+- Admin account details (id, name, email, phone, password)
-- Product information (name, description, price, stock)
+- Product information (name, photo, description, price, stock, quantity sold)
-- Order details (products, quantities, user information)

 ---

 ## Comments About the Code
-- The code is organized into separate modules for user management, product management, and order processing.
+- The code is organized into multiple pages, separated into modules for user management, product management, and order processing.
 - Inline comments have been added to complex functions for clarity.
-- Follow the naming conventions for variables and functions to enhance readability.

 ---